 Elementary Education Bridge

 You can apply for this program during the fall of your junior year.
 You will complete course work in psychology and education at the undergraduate level.
-During your fifth year, you’ll complete the requirements for the Master of Arts in Elementary Education and for certification to teach the elementary grades in public schools.
+During your fifth year, you will complete the requirements for the Master of Arts in Elementary Education and for certification to teach the elementary grades in public schools.

 Social Work Bridge